FabianaMFZ/EDA-and-Visualization-of-QS-World-University-Rankings/README.md

 # Academic Performance vs. Social, Economical and Educational Indicators

-This README accompanies a data analysis project utilizing Python and Tableau to explore the relationship between universities, economic development, and social indicators.
+This README accompanies a data analysis project utilizing Python and Tableau to explore the relationship between universities' international rankings, economic development, and social indicators.
 The analysis includes various datasets and visualizations to support the findings presented.
 This analysis aims to provide a comprehensive understanding of the factors contributing to the development of top universities and their impact on economic and social development.

 ## QS World University Rankings 2024
 The QS World University Rankings is a comprehensive ranking of 1,500 institutions across 104 locations, emphasizing employability and sustainability.
 The top universities in the world include both public and private institutions, with notable examples in the United States, United Kingdom, Europe, and Asia.
 In Latin America, top universities are predominantly public institutions.

+Their ranking includes the following scoring metrics:
+1. AR - Academic Reputation
+2. ER - Employer Reputation
+3. SUS – Sustainability
+4. GER - Employment outcomes
+5. FSR - Faculty Student Ratio
+6. CPF - Citations per Faculty
+7. IFR - International Faculty Ratio
+8. ISR - International Students Ratio
+9. IRN - International Research Network

+All universities then receive an Overall Score - which is a weighted average of the other grades - and are finally ranked according to this final score.

 ### Economic Development and Universities
 The relationship between universities and a country's wealth is multifaceted: